Sustainable soy, rapeseed & sunflower oils

 These crops are usually grown by family-owned farms, who sell them to the processors and suppliers who in turn sell them to us.
 They are grown in different ways and in different parts of the world, so we tailor our approach to have the most impact for each.
 But what’s common to our approach everywhere is our commitment to working in partnership, with the aim of making cultivation of these crops sustainable in the long term.

-That means working with multiple stakeholders to help develop internationally recognised standards and verification systems; with farmers and suppliers through our Sustainable Agriculture Code (SAC); and with consumers, whose demand for sustainably sourced ingredients we aim to stimulate and meet.
+That means working with multiple stakeholders to help develop internationally recognised standards and verification systems; with farmers and suppliers, and with consumers, whose demand for sustainably sourced ingredients we aim to stimulate and meet.

 Wherever possible, we’re also seeking to move to physical, certified sources, which give us and our stakeholders added assurance that the crops in our supply chain are sustainably grown.